 One of the difficulties with resisting taxes is getting the opportunity to do it.
 If you are like most people, you receive your income in the form of wages from which taxes are withheld before you see your paycheck.
-Listed below are ways to circumvent withholding (see resources to learn more).
+Listed below are ways to circumvent withholding (see Resources and Support to learn more).